Astonishingly Appropriate Interruption

 - From the end of the House of Mouse episode "Mickey and Minnie's Big Vacation", when Mickey and Minnie come back from the vacation to see the club burned to cinders.

-Minnie: And we didn't even have to worry about (gasp) THE CLUB!
+Minnie: And to think we almost missed it worrying about the... (gasp) THE CLUB!

 - The Roger Rabbit short Trail Mix-Up has this while Roger is preparing some chocolate mousse ("I didn't know they were in season.")